 Marshall Gelfand and his family established The Judy Fund in 2003 in memory of his wife, Judy Gelfand.
 The fund works to support the Alzheimer's Association and to help prevent this disease from striking future generations.
 Through the generosity of families, friends, business colleagues and corporations, The Judy Fund has raised over $5 million in support of the research, care and advocacy efforts of the Alzheimer's Association.

 Reflections on The Longest Day

 As part of The Longest Day, I felt connected with all teams and their members.
 I felt connected to the movement of people who are coming together to create change.
 I felt connected with all daughters who have lost their mothers to Alzheimer's.
 Read more.

-Support from The Judy Fund has enabled nine teams of researchers to pursue answers to important scientific questions about the causes of Alzheimer’s disease, strategies for prevention and detection, and the best approaches to treatment and care.
+Support from The Judy Fund has sponsored 12 research projects to pursue answers to important scientific questions about the causes of Alzheimer’s disease, strategies for prevention and detection, and the best approaches to treatment and care.